teaghan/AI-Enhanced-Education/md_files/best_practices.md

 - Create assignments that encourage experimentation and discovery.
 - Allow students to explore different AI applications creatively.

-**Example:** Have students use AI to create projects or solve problems in novel ways.
+**Example:** Have students use AI to design their own science experiments or develop unique projects, encouraging them to think outside the box.

 ### 10. Connect to Future Careers